jasonbayton/rhino_content/support/factory-reset.md

-Factory resetting a device is always recommended before parting ways with it to ensure any and all personal or private information has been removed.
+Factory resetting your Rhino device is recommended before parting ways with it to ensure any and all personal or private information has been removed.
 Likewise, resetting a device may resolve issues where other attempted solutions have not prevailed.
 Depending on the state of the device, resetting it to a factory-like state can be achieved in one of two ways.

-## With access to the Android OS
+## **With** access to the Android OS

 <div class="numbered-instructions" markdown="1">
 1. Open **Settings**